Perfection as Safety through Restricting Food

 Courage to Find Your Path to Health and Safety

 Genuine safety comes from health, internal sturdiness and wisdom.
-To attain that the you have to gradually give up your eating disorder behaviors and move into real recovery.
+To attain that, you have to gradually give up your eating disorder behaviors and move into real recovery.

 This takes a lot of courage.
 To give up striving for perfection and begin eating normally to nourish your body may feel like you are surrendering to imminent catastrophe.